markov2/GADS/README_major_changes.md

 ### New class Linkspace::Site

-Manages a set of Documents (currently only one supported), the Users, and some global company related settings.
+Manages a set of Documents (currently only one supported) and and some global company related settings.
+Management of User, Group and Permission is managed by Linkspace::Site::Users.

 ### New class Linkspace::Document